mperezy/salon-appointment/README.md

 # Backend

-The backend was built using Nodejs with Express in order to serve a REST API server.
+The backend was built using Nodejs with Express in order to serve a REST and GraphQL API server.
 Typescript is the main language used.

 ## Install dependencies